2014 Ilyssa Levins

 As a strategist and futurist, Ilyssa has galvanized large and disparate volunteer teams to conceive and launch a list of industry “firsts,” They include the aforementioned DIA-HBA Leadership Project, the first initiative to focus on advancing the careers of women in the regulatory, legal, compliance and medical functions.
-As co-chair, she works with a robust steering committee of executive women to create tools that can help future leaders in these four functions think more strategically.

 From the first custom-fit leadership skill building series, to the invention of a Business Acumen Tool, to the publication of over one dozen articles in 18 months, the DIA-HBA Leadership Project is helping to help these women hone a leadership mindset, and underscore their value to the business.

-To that end, Ilyssa also conceived, launched and moderated the first Myth Busters Series, which is part of a larger working initiative focused multi-disciplinary collaboration solutions from development through commercialization
+To that end, Ilyssa also conceived, launched and moderated the first Myth Busters Series, which is part of a larger working initiative focused multi-disciplinary collaboration solutions from development through commercialization.

 In addition to DIA, Ilyssa helped HBA enter into a partnership with Dress for Success (DFS) to launch the first community project for Rising Stars who can give back to their community while networking and exercising leadership skills.
 The American Heart Association is another relationship she helped to forge with HBA.